 Mario Kart 8 Deluxe (Series) Accessibility Report

 We've documented 27 accessibility features for Mario Kart 8 Deluxe in the Controls, Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Mario Kart is a go-kart racing game on Nintendo systems.
 You race against other Nintendo characters around different circuits, picking up power ups, attacks and speed boosts.
 It is frantic and chaotic, but still requires skills to do well at.

 You can opt for steering via D-Pad, Left Stick or Tilt.
 Smart steering assistance ensures you don't end up stuck banging into the barrier, and can even remove the need to manually steer altogether.
 Tilt to steer enables you to just tilt the controller to race.
-Auto accelerate enables you to have the kart always accelerate without having to hold down a button.
+The game can be played with one stick, for steering, and one button, for triggering items.
 These options combine to enable this to be playable by quite young gamers and gamers with motor disabilities.
 You can take this further by setting the game up to be played with one button to trigger collected items.

 Content Rating: PEGI 3

 Skill Rating: 5+ year-olds